QBasic

-QBasic is an integrated development environment (IDE) and interpreter for a variety of dialects of BASIC which are based on QuickBASIC.
-Code entered into the IDE is compiled into an intermediate representation (IR), and this IR is immediately executed on demand within the IDE.
+QBasic is an integrated development environment (IDE) and interpreter for a variety of dialects of BASIC which are based on the QuickBASIC compiler and the QuickBASIC Interpreter.
+Code entered into the IDE is an intermediate representation (IR), and this IR is immediately executed on demand within the IDE.

-Like QuickBASIC, but unlike earlier versions of Microsoft BASIC, QBasic is a structured programming language, supporting constructs such as subroutines.
+Like QuickBASIC, but unlike the earlier versions of MBASIC and GWBASIC, QBasic is a structured programming language, supporting constructs such as subroutines.
 Line numbers, a concept often associated with BASIC, are supported for compatibility but are not considered good form, having been replaced by descriptive line labels.
 QBasic has limited support for user-defined data types (structures), and several primitive types used to contain strings of text or numeric data.
 It supports various inbuilt functions.